minshi123/gitlab/doc/development/documentation/index.md

 - To disable all Vale linting rules, add a `<!-- vale off -->` tag before the text, and a `<!-- vale on -->` tag after the text.

+Whenever possible, exclude only the problematic rule and line(s).
-In some cases, such as list items, you may need to disable linting on the entire list until ["Ignore comments are not honored in a Markdown file"](https://github.com/errata-ai/vale/issues/175) is resolved.
+In some cases, such as list items, you may need to disable linting for the entire list until ["Ignore comments are not honored in a Markdown file"](https://github.com/errata-ai/vale/issues/175) is resolved.

 For more information, see [Vale's documentation](https://errata-ai.gitbook.io/vale/getting-started/markup#markup-based-configuration).